KRproject-tech/FP_NSGAII/README.md

 \right).
 $$

-The red solid line shows the analytical solution of the Pareto front for the ZDT3 problem,
+The red solid line includes the analytical solution of the Pareto front for the ZDT3 problem,

 $$
 \left.